mjordan/islandora_workbench/README.md

 ## Rolling back nodes and media

-In the `create` and `create_from_files` tasks, a `rollback.yml` configuration file and a `rollback.csv` file in the format described in "Deleting nodes", below, are created so you can roll back (i.e., delete) all the nodes and accompanying media you just created.
-This configuration file defines a `delete` task.
+In the `create` and `create_from_files` tasks, Workbench generates a `rollback.yml` configuration file and a `rollback.csv` file in the format described in "Deleting nodes", below.
+These files allow you to easily roll back (i.e., delete) all the nodes and accompanying media you just created.
+Specifically, this configuration file defines a `delete` task.
 See the "Deleting nodes" section below for more information.

 To roll back all the nodes and media you just created, run `./workbench --config rollback.yml`.